afo/dataXhbku/README.md

 ### Nov 8 and 11, 2018

-This is the official repository for the Data-X seminar and guest lecture at HBKU in November 2018.
+This is the official repository for the Data-X seminar and guest lecture at HBKU in Qatar, Doha, November 2018.

 #### Outline:
-* **Seminar:** Introduction to UC Berkeley and SCET, Data-X, guide to resources, real world machine learning example.
+* **Seminar Nov 8:** Introduction to UC Berkeley and SCET, Data-X, guide to resources.
-* **Guest Lecture:** AI today, Hands on Deep Learning
+* **Guest Lecture Nov 11:** AI today, Hands on Deep Learning, Blockchain

 <a href='https://data-x.blog'>
 <img src='https://img.shields.io/badge/Data--X-Berkeley-yellow.svg'>